 One of the key advantages of our linear-quadratic approach to studying the macroeconomic implications of an evolving balance of risks is its tractability.
 However, this framework is not wellsuited for analyzing certain skewed distributions where the mean scenario has a low probability of occurring, such as some extreme cases of multimodality.
 This limitation is due to the fact that, in a linear model, the only moment of agents' beliefs that matters is the first.
+Additionally, this linear approach may be inadequate in the presence of large swings in inflation risks; however, our real-time estimates of the balance of inflation risks for the US suggest that such swings, though present, have remained relatively contained, even during periods like the 1970s.

-$^{^{2}}$ This is just one way to implement this strategy.
-An equivalent strategy would be to shift the intercept of the central bank's reaction function and so shifting the nominal interest rate persistently above or below its long-run neutral level.
+$^{2}$ This is just one way to implement this strategy.
+An equivalent strategy involves communicating a shift in the path of expected short-term interest rates above or below their long-run neutral level.